 Dig Up Some Local Eats

 Boston offers a lot of tasty seafood, clam chowder, fish and chips, lobster, clams and baked beans.
 They don’t call it “Beantown” for nothing!
-You’ll want to sample some of the local tastes while you are there.
+A few can't miss spots include Legal Sea Foods for some famous surf and turf, Regina's Pizzeria for one of the best pies of your life and Mike's Pastries for a classic cannoli in the North End.
 You can even get a kick out of ordering a McLobster sandwich during the summertime months in Massachusetts.
-Other Frog Family favorites include pizza at Figs and Georgetown Cupcake on Newbury Street.

 See a Sports Game